rebing/graphql-laravel/README.md

 #### Sharing interface fields

-Since you often have to repeat many of the field definitons of the Interface in the concrete types, it makes sense to share the definitions of the Interface.
+Since you often have to repeat many of the field definitions of the Interface in the concrete types, it makes sense to share the definitions of the Interface.
 You can access and reuse specific interface fields with the method `getField(string fieldName): FieldDefinition`.
 To get all fields as an array use `getFields(): array`

 With this you could write the `fields` method of your `HumanType` class like this: